ucsb-cs16/w19/_lab/lab01.md

 ## Log in and create a local directory

 * Log into the driver's CoE account on CSIL and open a terminal.
-* Under your **cs16** directory, driver should create a new directory named **lab01** (refer to lab00 for instructions if you have forgotten how to do this)
+* Under your **cs16** directory, the driver should create a new directory named **lab01** (refer to lab00 for instructions if you have forgotten how to do this)

 You are now ready to get the starter code.

 ## Getting the starter code  <a name="getstarter"></a>

+The following instructions will work only if you are working on the CSIL server.
+If you are working on your laptop, you will need to use remote copy `scp`.

-Copy the code from the instructor's account on the CSIL server into your local **lab01** directory by issuing the following command (remember that `-bash-4.2$` represents the command prompt and you don't need to type it in):
+Copy the code from the instructor's account _on the CSIL server_ into your **lab01** directory _on the CSIL server_ by issuing the following command (remember that `-bash-4.2$` represents the command prompt and you don't need to type it in):

 ```
 -bash-4.2$ cp /cs/faculty/ykk/cs16/labs/lab01/* ~/cs16/lab01/